 1. Pick the Right Medicine for the Job

-There are different types of OTC allergy medicines available, from eye drops to pills to nasal sprays, so choosing the right one for the job can help ease your symptoms more effectively.
+There are different types of OTC allergy medicines available, including eye drops, pills and nasal sprays, so choosing the right one for the job can help ease your symptoms more effectively.

 2. Stuffed Up?
 Try a Spray